Guillaume-FAURE/passwordgen-node/README.md

 # Password Generator with node

-Description : Simple password generator build in full js runnable with node for personnal usage.
+Description : Simple password generator build in full js runnable with node for personnal usage.<br>
-Warning!
-If you save your password with the option --save or -s, only the root user will access to the password for security reasons.
+**Warning!** : If you save your password with the option --save or -s, only the root user will access to the password for security reasons.

 ## Development